 Supply Chain Managers play a significant support role in today’s manufacturing environment.
 They are responsible for supporting strategic decisions that heavily influence the profitability of the company.
-This means that Supply Chain Managers must rely on accurate and reliable data in order to make data-driven decisions.
+This means that Supply Chain Managers must rely on product management software for accurate and reliable data to make data-driven decisions.
 In this article, we examine how Supply Chain Managers can benefit from real-time production monitoring.

 What is Real-Time Production Monitoring?

 Before we look into the challenges that Supply Chain Managers have and how real-time production monitoring can help, we need to understand what it is.

 Real-time production monitoring uses automated technology to gather operational and equipment data in real time.
 In doing so, it offers insights that can help factories maximize performance and availability across their entire operation.
 Real-time production monitoring arms production teams with the data required to optimize utilization, improve quality, root out inefficiencies and maximize their profit.
 In other words, it helps improve one of the key performance indicators in manufacturing – OEE.

 Our research and on-field experience show that insufficient data collection still dramatically troubles the industry.
 It is one of the most common obstacles towards achieving higher productivity and improved OEE, chiefly rooted in manual methods of data gathering.
 These impact not only data accuracy but also management decisions and the effective distribution of tasks among workers in the factory.

 When data collection is manual, accuracy and timeliness are always out of the picture.
 Moreover, minor stoppages might go unnoticed, but they still cumulate in relevant losses.

 With real-time automated data collection, you can access production data that is more reliable, more accurate, and more granular than ever before.
 This will enable you to make data-driven decisions without having to dedicate significant resources to the task of data collection.